 - 1 Parmesan rind (totally optional)

 - Sauté the chicken breasts in the olive oil in a large pot over medium/high heat.
-Cook the chicken on both side until done -- about 7-10 minutes per side.
+Cook the chicken on both sides until done -- about 7-10 minutes per side.
 Set the chicken aside for now.
 Don't rinse the pot.

 - Add the remaining ingredients to the pot and turn heat to high.
 Bring soup to a boil, then reduce heat to a gentle simmer.